 Am I at risk?

-If you are having unprotected sexual contact with another person, you may be at risk.
+If you are having unprotected sexual contact (penis, vagina, mouth, or anus) with another person, you may be at risk.
 Anyone having unprotected sexual contact with someone infected with gonorrhea can get gonorrhea.

 How is gonorrhea spread?

 Gonorrhea is spread through sex—oral, anal, and vaginal.
-Women are more likely catch gonorrhea from men than men are from women.
+Women are more likely to catch gonorrhea from men than men are from women.
+Gonorrhea is highly contagious between male sexual partners.
 Although less likely, women can also acquire gonorrhea from female sexual partners.
-Gonorrhea is highly transmissible between male sexual partners.
 Gonorrhea can also be passed to the eye by a hand or other body part carrying infected fluids.

 What are the symptoms of gonorrhea?

 You may not have any symptoms if you have gonorrhea.
-Symptoms that do develop typically appear within 2-10 days of getting infected; however, symptoms can take several months to show up.
-You can pass gonorrhea on to others whether or not you have symptoms.
+If you do have symptoms, they usually appear within 1-14 days after becoming infected.
+It’s important to know you can still pass gonorrhea on to others whether or not you have symptoms.

 - A burning feeling when peeing